CMU-SAFARI/Shouji/README.md

 # Shouji: a fast and efficient pre-alignment filter for sequence alignment
-Shouji is the fastest and most accurate pre-alignment filter for banded edit distance and sequence alignment calculation.
+Shouji is fast and accurate pre-alignment filter for banded sequence alignment calculation.
 It is named after a traditional Japanese door that is designed to slide open [http://www.aisf.or.jp/~jaanus/deta/s/shouji.htm].

 ## Citation:
 Mohammed Alser, Hasan Hassan, Akash Kumar, Onur Mutlu, Can Alkan, Shouji: a fast and efficient pre-alignment filter for sequence alignment, Bioinformatics, 2019 [https://doi.org/10.1093/bioinformatics/btz234]